 - Apply for at least one other internal or external scholarship, fellowship, or funded opportunity before the end of their senior year

-- Meet with Fellowships Advising to review their drafts in advance of the deadline for at least one internal or external scholarship, fellowship or funded opportunity before the end of their senior year
+- Meet with Fellowships Advising to review drafts in advance of the deadline for at least one internal or external scholarship, fellowship or funded opportunity before the end of their senior year

 Please note that awards for the Smith Scholars program are contingent on the receipt of funding from the funding agency and are not guaranteed.
-Scholars are eligible for a maximum of eight undergraduate semesters of funding.
+Scholars are eligible for a maximum of six undergraduate semesters of funding.